 - Supplements, magnets in your ears, laser treatment, or other gimmicks

 - Cognitive behavioural therapy, going on a ‘quitting journey’, or similar complicated regimens

 Instead, I can help you to demonstrate to yourself

 - Why quitting seems so hard

-It will then become clear that the reason so many people have difficulty in quitting is largely due to mistaken beliefs and their way of thinking about smoking.
+It will then become clear why so many people have difficulty in quitting: it's largely due to misinformation and mistaken beliefs about smoking.

-Nor do I offer any technique to 'correct' your way of thinking about smoking, but after a discussion and teaching in a friendly non-judgemental atmosphere, you will find there's no difficulty in stopping something you don't want to do anymore!
+After an interactive discussion in a helpful, non-judgemental atmosphere, you will find there should be no difficulty in stopping something you don't want to do anymore!

-With this understanding and the right kind of support, it's easy to quit smoking straight away.
+With this understanding and the right kind of support it's easy to quit smoking straightaway – click the link below